-Either make your prints yourself or get them printed somewhere like White House Custom Colour (WHCC) or Mighty Imaging or hire a local buddy who prints really well.
+Either make your prints yourself or get them printed somewhere like White House Cus-

 Book shouldn't turn.
 If it is landscape, portraits are either two per page or one with wide borders.
 If it is a portrait book, landscapes go across with borders top and bottom.
 The book does not have to be twisted.